General tips on getting the most out of paid to click sites

 To upgrade or not to upgrade:

 While the vast majority of legitimate paid to click sites are FREE to join, they do offer upgraded memberships for extra features (such as earning more per click, free advertising credits, random referrals, etc).
 You can upgrade if you want, but I recommend starting out as a free member (by the way, on the site reviews I will go over the upgrade benefits of each site for reference).
 Initially, I recommend starting off as a free member.
 There are some exceptions to this, but at least way, you don't have to worry about recurring expenses and plus while some sites offer upgrades relatively cheaply (such as $5/month at Clicksia), others can cost extra money (such as $80 for a gold membership at Probux).
 Eventually you will probably want to upgrade your membership(s) for maximum profit, but you should probably focus more on building your business and referral base before attempting it.
 At sites like Neobux and Probux, where you have referral limits, you should probably focus more on getting the maximum allowed referrals (both direct and rental) before considering upgrading.
 Some sites even let you use your account balance to buy upgrades too.
 Eventually you might want to upgrade at least some of the sites as your earnings grow ad your referral base grows.
+If there are paid to click or gpt site that you really like and want to get more out if it, you might want to consider upgrading sooner or later, especially if you can afford the upgraded membership.
+Forces you to be more committed to the site and they do come with benefits (such as additional ads to click on, additonal earnings from referral clicks, higher limits on referrals, shorter time for payouts, etc).
+Some come with downline systems too, such as Clixsense (bigger downlines mean more potiential earnings, especially for updated members).
+Now I don't recommend overdoing it on upgrades.
+If you are using 5 ptc sites for example, you might consider upgrading at one or 2 of them and be a free member at the others.
+Eventually you might consider upgrading at all of them as your income grows, but don't invest more than you can afford (higher the investments means more risk).

 The meat of your earnings at paid to click sites is viewing advertisements.
 Think of it this way, most sites pay anywhere between $.001 and $.02 per click on average, which means that at $.01 per click, you earn $1 for every 100 ads you view, $10 for every 1000 ads you view.
 At $.001 per click, you have to be viewing at least 1000 ads to earn at least $1.
 I have seen many people join paid to click sites and for some reason they either never click or are active at first but turn inactive after a while.
 Ideally, you should be doing at least one round of clicks on each paid to click site you use per day (if not every other day).
 It may seem redundant to click every day, but earnings do accumulate and if you don't know where to start, clicking ads can be a good way to start.
 Sadly, I see to many people joining paid to click sites (such as Clixsense) who either never click or are active at first and turn inactive after a while.
 If they are not even clicking ads you will not make any money and it is not the uplines' responsibility to click ads for them.
 There are ways to go about making clicking ads easy: